Scientific program

 • Genetic basis of comorbidity – Dora Koller (Spain)

-• Immunologic basis of comorbidity – Maxime Jeljeli (France)
+• Immunologic basis of comorbidity – Maxime Jeljeli (USA)

 • Multidimensional management of endometriosis – Felice Petraglia (Italy)